CJuice/TransparencyPortal_PythonProcesses/README.md

         * Look at the number of records in each FY column
         * Look for columns with null records, other than the FY since they are split across three columns, and bring to the attention of the DBM SME
-        * Look to see that the total number of non-null records in the three FY columns sums to the total number of records in the dataframe
+        * Look to see that the total number of non-null records in the three budget columns sums to the total number of records in the dataframe

 ### Step 3 - Prepare/Transform Original Data for Subsequent Processing
 * Transform Source Data
     * Script - doit_transform_original_data_main.py
-        * Inspect the variables in the script prior to running.
-Edit FY year references and check that the expected field names from the script match the field names provided in the source data.
-One cannot count on the DBM SME preserving source data file schema from year to year.
+        * Inspect the variables in the script prior to running
+        * Edit FY year references and check that the expected field names from the script match the field names provided in the source data.
+You cannot count on the DBM SME preserving source data file schema from year to year.
 Expect to make tweaks!
-        * Toggle the boolean controls on the dataset of focus.
+        * Toggle the boolean controls on the dataset of focus
         * Process outputs to the TransformedData folder

 ### Step 4 - Process Transformed Datasets